theheuman/scrim-bot/usage/admins.md

 Please use #bot-handling in area-51 for now to run this command

 Fill out the required fields: Forum to post it in, datetime ( mm/dd hha.
 Ex: 1/26 8pm)

+The bot is programmed to take eastern time

 Optionally add a name to it, this will be appended to the date in the name of the scrim signup.
 Something like ED/WE to specify the maps